Probe One: The Transmitter

-Probe One: The Transmitter is a graphic adventure game published by Synergistic Software for the Atari 8-bit family in 1982.
+Probe One: The Transmitter is a graphic adventure game published by Synergistic Software for Atari 8-bit computers in 1982.

 Gameplay

 Probe One: The Transmitter is a game in which the player searches the research center of a space colony for a transmitter, while avoiding droids.

 Reception

 David Stone reviewed the game for Computer Gaming World, and stated that "Probe One will appeal most to adventurers who prefer path-finding to solving riddles and puzzles.
 It is billed as the first in a series of science fiction adventures.
 It's not a bad start, but like all else in this universe, it could have been done better."